Sachin-Nadha/Sachin-Nadha/README.md

 - 👀 I’m interested in make new friends , learn new things like code , new programming language
 - 🌱 I’m currently learning web development
 - 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me ...
+- 📫 How to reach me --- I'm from gurgaon basically i'm from Sirsa(Haryana).
+You can reach me by number or email

 <!---
 Sachin-Nadha/Sachin-Nadha is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.